Home » Fall Recipes and Comfort Food » Honey Bourbon Homemade Cranberry Chutney

 How do I use cranberry chutney and what does it pair with?

-This Homemade Cranberry Chutney works well with pretty much any meat, especially turkey, chicken, ham and various cuts of pork.
+This Homemade Cranberry Chutney works well with pretty much any meat, especially turkey, baked chicken breast, ham and various cuts of pork.
 Serve it as a side for guests to top meat during your holiday dinner, spread it on sandwiches and fill them with leftovers or serve it with your cheeseboard at the end of a meal.

 It’ll last sealed in the fridge for about a week also freezes well, making it easy to prepare ahead of time or store leftovers.
 Simply thaw in the fridge a couple days before you plan to serve.